 Quick Answer: 1 lb.
 3.8 oz.

-Next up in our Osprey daylite review is the weight.
+Next up in our Osprey Daylite backpack review is the weight.
 Given that the Daylite is a daypack, not a full-size backpack, it meets the expectations of what a daypack should be: lightweight.
 At just 1 lb.
 3.8 oz. you end up carrying the weight of your other gear, not the backpack.

 It may be light, but not weak.
 The Osprey Daylite backpack is durable, comfortable, and capable of carrying anything you might need (short of a bag of bricks) in your daypack.

 If you spend an hour or two commuting to work during the week you want something lightweight and practical for your busy life.
 The Osprey Daylite Plus will never slow you down whether you are walking, hiking, or riding your bike.

-Same goes if you are hoping buses, trains, and tuk-tuks: you want a solid, lightweight daypack for travel and guarding your personal effects, the Daylite backpack is great.
+The same goes if you are hoping on buses, trains, and tuk-tuks: you want a solid, lightweight daypack for travel and guarding your personal effects, the Daylite backpack is great.

 Osprey Daylite Plus Breathability and Comfort